 Jesus wants us to never lose sight of the fact that we were all lost but eventually found because of the diligent search of someone who loved and cared enough for us.
 We can’t allow the business of life, or even the church, to distract us from our primary task.
 God causes the lost to ebb and flow through our lives so that we might be used to touch (find) them.
 We need to have our spiritual eyes open to see the opportunities that the Lord is laying before us.
 We need to fervently seek and find the lost among us.
 Once found, we introduce them to Jesus and He does the rest of the work.
 The Holy Spirit will work through our words and actions to touch, heal, redeem and save.
 What’s left for us to do?
 REJOICE!
-Stop long enough to recognize that in the business of this worldly existence a divine act has occurred.
-The lost has been found and the dead has been born again.
+Stop long enough to recognize that in the busyness of this worldly existence divine acts are occurring.
+The lost are being found and the dead are being born again.
 Let’s take time to rejoice and celebrate with the members of the kingdom of God in heaven.

 Today, let’s diligently seek and find for the kingdom of God!